- Cookies Policy

 - Prevention of crime: We may record your image on CCTV which we use to prevent crime and keep our people and the public safe in our building (legitimate interests).

 - Protecting your vital interests: We may process your personal information where we reasonably think that there is a risk of serious harm or abuse to you or someone else (vital interests).

 - Market research and surveys: We may invite you to participate in surveys or market research to help us improve our website, fundraising, services, and strategic development (legitimate interests).
 Participation is always voluntary, and no individuals will be identified because of this research, unless you consent to us publishing your feedback.

 - Legal, regulatory and tax compliance: Where required we are subject to a legal obligation, we may process your personal information to fulfil that obligation (legal obligation).

 - Profiling and analysis: We may occasionally for the purposes of our legitimate interests use your personal information to conduct profiling of our grant recipients.
 This will help us target our services in a more focused, efficient and cost-effective way.
 You can object to such use of your personal information for profiling at any time by contacting us at the details set out at the end of this Privacy Notice.

 Our profiling and analysis activities can be broken into five categories:

 1. Data matching

-We may combine the personal information you have given us with data obtained from external sources, such as the Office for National Statistics, to infer the likely social, demographic and financial characteristics, so we can tailor our communications and services to better meet your needs or the needs of others like you based on the insight we gain from the profile we build.
+We may combine the personal information you have given us with data obtained from external sources, such as the Office for National Statistics, to infer the likely social, demographic and financial characteristics, so we can tailor our services to better meet your needs or the needs of others like you based on the insight we gain from the profile we build.
 We will not use the results of this data matching activity in a way that intrudes on your privacy or your previously expressed privacy preferences.